Happii-Ceasar-Ivan/THE-YAGBALLS-DSA/README.md

 Our GitHub Repo!: https://github.com/Happii-Ceasar-Ivan/THE-YAGBALLS-DSA

+Project Overview
+EPSILON is a command-line interface (CLI) program that is designed to manage data, provide comprehensive grades analysis and report generation for students' grades.
+The system is built on Python and utilizes the rich library to make it lively, make it look professional, and be an interactive console experience.

+"INSTALLATION AND SETUP"
 If you wanna try this out
 install these dependencies first by typing these in your python terminal (or in VSCODE termninal)
 1. pip install matplotlib